 Keeping up your oral hygiene

 If you're concerned about having missed your routine dental visits during the coronavirus pandemic, the best thing you can do is pay special attention to your oral hygiene routine.
-Make sure you're brushing your teeth correctly and using a fluoride toothpaste for extra protection.
-You should also be flossing once a day to ensure the areas between your teeth stay clean.
+Many people are changing and improving their dental habits during the pandemic to make up for the lack of dental care and appointments available.